 Where to Stay in Monument Valley

-We parked our RVs at this Airbnb property owned by a Navajo Family.
-Here you can also sleep in a Navajo octogon earth hogan, and Celia the host is lovely.
+We parked our RVs at a property owned by a Navajo Family.
+Here you can also sleep in a Navajo octagon earth Hogan, and Celia the host is lovely.

 Our tour of Monument Valley was booked through her family, and at the end of the tour we enjoyed delicious Navajo tacos!

 The location to the park entrance was very close, and a short walk from the property allowed us to we witness a magnificent Monument Valley sunrise and sunset!

 The View Campground

 Choose from RV sites or wilderness campsites or premium cabins at the View Campground: